EmilyLin26/shopping-cart/README.md

 You can't see the carousel design when entering github page due to unknown reason, but you still can press Home link to check (at least it works here).
 * Demo video: https://www.youtube.com/watch?v=amzmhSQmvBs
 ### React project :
-* includes mapping data, useState, lifting State Up, useEffect, localStorage
+* include mapping data, useState, lifting State Up, useEffect, localStorage

 ### Functions:
 * addToCart and add/ remove items function